EternityForest/AnyoneCanDoIt/README.md

 In every way, and on every level, even the common everyday crimes, hurtful actions, and lies, are a bad deal.

+### Redundant Info

+Have you ever seen a Claymore mine that says "front towards enemy"?
+How do you *know* that side is the front?
+Most people will probably guess correctly, and in the military, one is presumably trained.

+But in civilian life, many of us would rather see "This side up" explicitly.

+In mechanical design, an excessive number of straps, bolts, and constraints can fight each other, and be a bad thing.

+In labeling and instruction, redundancy can be positive, because it gives multiple chances to correct an error.

+A "fully idiotpoofed" claymore might have both the front and back labeled as such.
+You might not want someone who needs that kind of thing to be using a Claymore mine, but on something like a washing machine, it's easy to see the value.

+Whenever there is ambiguity, as in "Does 'push right' mean to push it from the right, or push on the right end", ensure that it is possible to figure out, without assuming any preexisting knowledge, even if some of that preexisting information seems obvious.

 ### Storage and Organization

 It's essentially *always* worth the money to buy a case for your phone.
 If you're gonna buy something that needs an extra adapter, buy one that doesn't if you can.
 Use Bluetooth headphones instead of corded ones.